Acyrthosiphon pisum: Generalities and life cycle

 In the autumn, female pea aphids lay fertilized eggs overwinter that hatch the following spring.
 The nymphs that hatch from these eggs are all females, which undergo four moults before reaching sexual maturity.
 They will then begin to reproduce by viviparous parthenogenesis, like most aphids.
 Each adult female gives birth to four to 12 female nymphs per day, around a hundred in her lifetime.
 These develop into mature females in about seven to ten days.
 The life span of an adult is about 30 days.

 Population densities are at their highest in early summer, then decrease through predation and parasitism.
 In autumn, the lengthening of the night triggers the production of a single generation of sexual individuals (males and oviparous females) by the same parthenogenetic parent females.
 Inseminated sexual females will lay overwintering eggs, from which new parthenogenetic females will emerge in early spring.

 When the colony begins to become overcrowded, some winged females are produced.
 These disperse to infest other plants, where they continue to reproduce asexually.
 When temperatures become colder and day lengths shorter, sexual winged females and males appear.
 These mate, the females lay diapausing eggs and the life cycle starts again.
 Pea aphids can complete their whole reproductive cycle without shifting host plant.

+Inbreeding is avoided by the recognition of close kin.
+Mating between close kin has significantly lower egg hatching success and offspring survival than outbred mating.

 Several morphs exist in pea aphids.
 Besides differences between sexual and parthenogenetic morphs, winged and wingless morphs exist.
 Overcrowding and poor food quality may trigger the development of winged individuals in subsequent generations.
 Winged aphids can then colonize other host plants.
 Pea aphids also show hereditary body color variations of green or red/pink.
 The green morphs are generally more frequent in natural populations.